-According to the United States Veterans Administration, there are more than 400,000 disability claims in an appeal from Marines who were harmed by toxic exposure after being stationed at Marine Corps Base Camp Lejeune.
+According to the United States Department of Veterans Affairs (VA), Marines who were harmed by toxic exposure after being stationed at Marine Corps Base Camp Lejeune may qualify for benefits.

 Suppose you are a Marine suffering after being diagnosed with a serious or deadly condition at this North Carolina base.
 In that case, you are far from alone—and a Camp Lejeune water contamination lawyer can help.